 Managing audio quality and excessive noise isn’t the only way to minimize distractions; you should also consider the background that will appear behind you during your meeting.
 Having a lot of clutter, an unmade bed, people, or moving objects in the background behind you can be more distracting than the occasional slurp of coffee.
-Try to keep what’s behind you tidy and professional, whether you’re working from a beach house on vacation (why are you working at the beach?!) or you’re in your own office.
+Try to keep what’s behind you tidy and professional, whether you’re working from a beach house on vacation or your own office.

 Just like walking into a meeting ten minutes late can be incredibly disruptive, joining a video conference late is likewise disruptive.
 It’s common courtesy to log onto your video call five minutes before the call begins.
 This provides you time to test your microphone and camera and ensure audio is working properly.
 It also gives you the opportunity to ensure you’ll be comfortable in your environment for the duration of the call and gives you a moment to collect your thoughts.

 Joining a meeting early is an excellent way to make sure you’re prepared on the technical side of things, but you should also prepare any notes or comments you need for your meeting so that you’re prepared to engage with your team.
 Consider the topic of conversation and all the documents or questions you might want to have at the ready, just as you would for an in-person meeting.
-If you are presenting, this is doubly important, and you should consider going through a test-run of your presentation and sharing your slides before the actual meeting itself.
+If you’re presenting, this is doubly important, and you should consider going through a test run of your presentation and sharing your slides before the actual meeting itself.

-You are now prepared to shine during all of your online communications!
-However, if you are in search of more guidance on best practices for workplace communication, KnowledgeCity has you covered.
-Our Learning Library has over 20,000 videos, and many of them are focused on business communications.
+You’re now prepared to shine during all of your online communications!
+However, if you’re in search of more guidance on best practices for workplace communication, KnowledgeCity has you covered.
+Our Learning Library has over 30,000 videos, and many of them are focused on business communications.
 We have courses on Business Email Best Practices, Communicating as a Member of a Virtual Team, and Choosing the Right Communication Tools.
 Check our list of communication courses or consider requesting a free demo today!